datanav/docs/configuration.rst

    * - ``remove_namespaces``
      - Boolean
      - If ``true`` then namespaces will be removed from ``_id``, properties and namespaced identifier values.
 The namespaces are removed after the last transform.
-This property is normally only specified on output pipes.
+This property is normally only specified on outbound pipes.

        If ``namespaced_identifiers`` is enabled in the service metadata then the sink default value is used.
 The following sinks has a default value of ``true``:  :ref:`csv_endpoint <csv_endpoint_sink>`, :ref:`elasticsearch <elasticsearch_sink>`, :ref:`mail <mail_message_sink>`, :ref:`rest <rest_sink>`, :ref:`sms <sms_message_sink>`, :ref:`solr <solr_sink>`, :ref:`sql <sql_sink>`, :ref:`http_endpoint <http_endpoint_sink>`, and :ref:`json <json_push_sink>`.
      - Sink default